-For Glenn, the historic voyage of Friendship 7 remains as vivid today as if it had happened yesterday.
-People still ask him what it felt like to be the first American to orbit the earth.
-And often he thinks of his capsule’s breathtaking liftoff and those subtle, emotionally empowering sunrises and sunsets.
+For Glenn, the historic voyage of Friendship 7 remained a vivid memory.
+Even years after, people would ask him what it felt like to be the first American to orbit the earth.
+And often he would think of his capsule’s breathtaking liftoff and those subtle, emotionally empowering sunrises and sunsets.

-‘Here on earth you see a sunrise, it’s golden, it’s orange,’ Glenn recalled recently.
-‘When you’re in space, and you’re coming around on a sunset or sunrise, where the light comes to you refracted through the earth’s atmosphere and back out into space, to the space craft that refraction has the same glowing color for all the colors of the spectrum . . . .’
+“Here on earth you see a sunrise, it’s golden, it’s orange,” Glenn recalled.
+“When you’re in space, and you’re coming around on a sunset or sunrise, where the light comes to you refracted through the earth’s atmosphere and back out into space, to the space craft that refraction has the same glowing color for all the colors of the spectrum . . . .”

-There have been more than ten thousand sunsets since his orbital flight helped launch the United States deeper into a space race with the former Soviet Union.
-And although Glenn’s political career as a Democratic senator from Ohio has kept him in the public eye, he is remembered by many of his countrymen as the first American to circle the planet and as the affable spokesman for the seven Mercury astronauts.
+There have been more than 10,000 sunsets since his orbital flight helped launch the United States deeper into a space race with the former Soviet Union.
+And although Glenn’s political career as a Democratic senator from Ohio had kept him in the public eye, he is remembered by many of his countrymen as the first American to circle the planet and as the affable spokesman for the seven Mercury astronauts.

-‘I think Sputnik sort of forced the hand,’ explains Gene Kranz, who served as Project Mercury’s assistant flight director and section chief for flight control operations.
-‘I think we found ourselves an embarrassing second in space and related technologies.
-We were second best, and Americans generally don’t like that kind of a role.’
+“I think Sputnik sort of forced the hand,” said Gene Kranz, who served as Project Mercury’s assistant flight director and section chief for flight control operations.
+“I think we found ourselves an embarrassing second in space and related technologies.
+We were second best, and Americans generally don’t like that kind of a role.